 The Sustainability Footprint of Institutional Investors

-Keywords: Investment horizon, Institutional investors, sustainability footprint, portfolio turnover, risk-adjusted performance, CSR, ESG impact, SRI, sustainable investing, impact investing, environmental footprint, social footprint, ESG footprint, ESG impact
+Keywords: Investment horizon, institutional investors, sustainability footprint, environmental footprint, social footprint, portfolio turnover, investment horizon, risk-adjusted performance, CSR, ESG impact, socially responsible investing, sustainable investing, impact investing

 JEL Classification: G20, G23, G30, M14, Q01, Q50